hugokernel/UnicornClock/README.md

 number changes.

 * Adjust the brightness with the dedicated buttons
-* Change the clock and calendar positions with A and B switches
+* Change the clock and calendar positions with A

 **TODO**